cxengage/cxengage.github.io/README.md

 ### Twilio

 With CxEngage you can use a Twilio service, with which you can use to send either SMS or Phone calls.
-To start up the Twilio endpoint service, you need the following items
+To configure the Twilio endpoint service, you need the following items

 * Twilio SID
 * Twilio token

-With the Twilio service, you can send either sms or phone calls.
+With the Twilio endpoint, you can send either sms or phone calls.
 The keyword to use for each of it is

 * sms
 * call